British Indian Department: Treaty of Ghent

-Post-war period, 1815-1860
+Post-war period, 1815–1860

 Given the increased military importance of the Indian Department following the War of 1812, the separate branches in Upper and Lower Canada were reunified under the military control of the Commander of the Forces in 1816.
 In 1830, the Indian Department was again divided into separate Upper and Lower Canadian branches.
 In the upper province, Lieutenant Governor Sir John Colborne appointed veteran agent James Givins as Chief Superintendent to oversee the Upper Canadian branch.
-After Givins retired in 1837, he was replaced by Smauel Peters Jarvis.
+After Givins retired in 1837, he was replaced by Samuel Peters Jarvis.
 In Lower Canada, Duncan Campbell Napier became the senior member of the Indian Department following the death of Sir John Johnson in 1830.
 Napier remained at the head of the Indian Department in what is today Quebec until his retirement in 1857.

 During the Rebellions of 1837–1838, the Indian Department again mobilized warriors to put down the internal insurrections and the numerous Patriot invasions from American territory.